 We meet in Bologna and check into your 4-star hotel.
 You’ll have free time before dinner to relax or explore the sights and shops of Bologna.
 This evening the merriment begins with aperitivi at a cocktail bar near the hotel followed by a welcome dinner in Bologna.

 Bologna--Full Immersion into the Culinary Traditions

 We start our morning with a walking tour to explore Bologna’s culinary scene from a local’s perspective with our culinary guide.
 It’s considered the capital of gastronomy in Italy.
 Our tour will mix the history, food culture and traditions of Bologna.
 Enjoy a light lunch between visiting artisan food shops.
 We’ll watch the famous “sfogline ladies” make handmade tortellini, and learn the proper way to make tortellini.
-When we leave Bologna for Parma we’ll visit one of the leading producers of Traditionale Balsamic vinegar for a tour and tasting, before heading to our villino in Parma.
+When we leave Bologna for Parma we’ll visit one of the leading producers of Traditionale Balsamic vinegar to learn about the elaborate process of producing real balsamic vinegar.
 After check-in at the villino we will join a local wine expert for an exploration of local wines paired with traditional foods from the region.
 Our hostess will prepare a light dinner to pair with the local wines.

 Explore the Heart of Italy's Food Valley

 After breakfast, we visit Parma with Alice, our local food expert, to discover the culinary traditions, history, and secrets.
 Parma is a compact and elegant city.
 It's full of heavenly gastronomic shops, filled with eye-popping food displays—a paradise for foodies.
 We will stroll through the city and gather ingredients for our evening class.
 Lunch will be at one of the top trattorias in Parma.
 This evening we join Elena our hostess and Julie for a hands-on cooking class; dinner is based on the cooking class menu.